jborean93/PowerShell-ctypes/docs/en-US/about_CtypesInterface.md

 On a failure it retrieves the error code through the `LastError` property on the object.
 Do not use `[System.Runtime.InteropServices.Marshal]::GetLastWin32Error()` as that value could have been mutated by the PowerShell engine between statements.
 The `LastError` property is retrieved using that code but at a stage where PowerShell may not have overidden it.

+It is also possible to use the following properties/methods to get the last error information:

++ `LastErrorMessage` - A property that returns the last error message
++ `GetLastErrorRecord(string errorId)` - Returns a PowerShell `ErrorRecord` which can be written to the pipeline with the `System.ComponentModel.Win32Exception` exception attached
++ `ThrowLastErrorException()` - Throws the `System.ComponentModel.Win32Exception` exception for the `LastError` value

 # MarshalAs Attributes
 Another attribute used in PInvoke definitions is the ability to mark specific arguments with a [MarshalAsAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshalasattribute?view=net-7.0).
 This attribute can be used to control how strings are marshaled as, or define array marshaling behaviour.